realbucksavage/realbucksavage.github.io/content/_index.md

 Jay here!

-I'm working on supercharging [Sarvika Technologies](https://www.sarvika.com) with my passion about tech since 2013, where my role is to learn and evolve technology, as we continue to build and ship amazing software to our clients.
+I'm working on supercharging [Sarvika Technologies](https://www.sarvika.com) using my passion about tech since 2013, where my role is to learn and evolve technology, as we continue to build and ship amazing software to our clients.

 I started up as a web developer, responsible for making changes to our HTML5 websites, which were built and served